Tax Credits: Understanding the disregards

 - As the year progresses claimants can notify changes of circumstances.
 Certain changes must be reported whilst it is desirable to report others.
 Income changes do not need to be reported, but claimants can keep HMRC updated as to their estimated earnings for the current year.

-- After the end of the year, HMRC send the claimant(s) renewal papers, the purpose of which is to determine actual entitlement for the year just ended and, if appropriate, to act as a claim for the year ahead.
+- After the end of the year (or in-year finalisation), HMRC send the claimant(s) renewal papers, the purpose of which is to determine actual entitlement for the year just ended and, if appropriate, to act as a claim for the year ahead.
 HMRC do this by asking the claimant to confirm their income and circumstances for the year just ended.

 TCA 2002, Section 7(1) states that entitlement to tax credits is dependent on the ‘relevant income’ not exceeding certain thresholds.
 This relevant income test does not apply to people in receipt of certain means-tested benefits (income support, income-based jobseeker’s allowance, income-related employment and support allowance and pension credit) who are therefore entitled to receive the maximum amount for their particular circumstances..